socialmaya/simplr/README.md

-## Simplr - Minimalistic Social Network
+## Simplr - Minimalist Social Network

-Simplr is a minimalistic, invite-only social network with simplicity and exclusivity as it's core values.
+Simplr is a minimalist, invite-only social network with simplicity and exclusivity as it's core values.

 And there are rumors, murmurs of hidden treasure, of secret magic and powers to be won.